The Stages of Search and Rescue in Australia

 • Plan your trip: Choose a route that matches your fitness level and experience.
 Let someone know your planned route and estimated return time.

-• Pack essential gear: This should include a map, compass, GPS device (with extra batteries), first-aid kit, appropriate clothing and footwear, food and water for longer walks, and a means of communication (e.g., mobile phone, satellite communicator).
+• Pack essential gear: This should include a map, compass, GPS device (with extra batteries), first-aid kit, appropriate clothing, food, water, and a means of communication (e.g., mobile phone, satellite communicator).

-• Check the weather: Be aware of the forecast and potential hazards like storms, flooding, or extreme heat.
+• Check the weather: Be aware of the forecast and any potential hazards like storms or extreme heat.

 • Tell someone your plans: Let a friend or family member know your route and expected return time.
-Check in with them regularly, especially if your plans change.
+Check in regularly, especially if plans change.

 Safety: